What Is Telecommuting and How to Get Started?

 The data compiled by Global Workplace Analytics revealed that telecommuting also lowers attrition rates.
 It’s important to consider this, especially since replacing an employee costs 33% of an annual salary.
 To give you an idea of how significant that amount is, let’s look at a worker with an annual salary of $50,000.
 If an employee were to resign, it would cost the company $16,500.
 It’s worth noting that 75% of the causes of higher turnover rates are preventable.
 So, there is good enough reason to allow employees to telecommute, even at least a day or some days in a week.

-How to Get Started on Telecommuting
+How to Get Started on Telecommuting?

 There is a reason why telecommuting used to be a perk for the select few.
 There used to be an idea that only those who have the right tools and system in place can successfully pull it off.
 However, one of the things that the pandemic has proven is that most employees can have access to these remote work apps and processes.
 Here are some of the tips you can follow to help you keep a telecommuting setup beyond the quarantine:

-To prove that you can pull off telecommuting beyond COVID-19, you should show that you’re serious about it.
-Invest in creating a space in your home dedicated for your work.
+• Have a Dedicated Space for Your Work: Invest in creating a space in your home dedicated for your work.
 It should be distinct from the rooms for other activities like cooking, eating, or lounging with your family.
 While a bed in the background has become a norm for Zoom meetings, it still does not look professional.
 You don’t have to blow your bank account just to create your work space.
 There are various ways to outfit a home office without spending too much.

-You cannot ask for telecommuting privileges if you do not have high-speed Internet access.
+• Invest in High-Speed Internet: You cannot ask for telecommuting privileges if you do not have high-speed Internet access.
 It has been and will always be a must.
 So, if you’re still feeding off your neighbor’s Wi-Fi or relying on your mobile data, it is time that you invest in your Internet connection.
 Don’t worry too much about the additional expenses.
 Since your Internet consumption is work-related, you can consider a portion of your monthly bill as a tax deduction.

-Just because you’re out of sight, it doesn’t mean that you’ll be out of the mind of the people you work with.
+• Maintain Collaboration with Your Managers and Co-Workers: Just because you’re out of sight, it doesn’t mean that you’ll be out of the mind of the people you work with.
 You can still collaborate with them and maintain seamless communication.
 There are project management tools and team chat apps that will enable this.
 There are programs that will allow you to keep track of your projects and share documents and files with your teammates.
 These days, technology has made it easier for telecommuters to collaborate.

 Subscribe